Doping talk rears its head after Russian swimmers win

 6 of10 Evgeny Rylov, of Russian Olympic Committee, swims to win the gold medal for the men's 200-meter backstroke finalat the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
 Gregory Bull/AP Show More Show Less

-7 of10 Ryan Murphy, of United States, swims in the men's 200-meter backstroke final at the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
-Jae C. Hong/AP Show More Show Less
+7 of10 Evgeny Rylov, of the Russian Olympic Committee, swims to victory in the men's 200m backstroke final at the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
+Jeff Roberson/AP Show More Show Less

 8 of10 Evgeny Rylov, of Russian Olympic Committee, white cap, dives off the starting block to swim in the men's 200-meter backstroke final at the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
 David Goldman/AP Show More Show Less